As shares plunge, Netflix takes aim at password sharing, ads

 Netflix began heading in a new direction last year when its service added video games at no additional charge in an attempt to give people another reason to subscribe.

-Anderson repoted from New York.
+Anderson reported from New York.
 AP technology writer Matt O’Brien in Providence, R.I., also contributed to this report.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.